StatisKit/StatisKit/doc/developer/configuration.rst

 #########

 In order to ease the development of the **StatisKit** software suite on multiple operating systems, the **Conda** package and environment management system is used.
-We here presents how to install the **Conda** package and environment management system and the :code:`statiskit-dev` environment within which you can build from source code the **StatisKit** software suite.
+We here presents how to install **Conda** and the :code:`statiskit-dev` environment within which you can build from source code the **StatisKit** software suite.

 .. note::

     For more information concerning **Conda**, please refers to its `documentation <http://conda.pydata.org/docs>`_.

-On windows
+On Windows
 ----------

 In order to develop on Windows, you must first install `Visual Studio Community 2013 <https://www.visualstudio.com/en-us/news/releasenotes/vs2013-community-vs>`_.